Adulting: Do you really need insurance in your twenties?

 Cancer and Critical Illness Insurance

-Don’t look up what your chances are of getting cancer or a heart attack during your lifetime.
+Don’t look up the odds of getting cancer or a heart attack during a person’s lifetime.
 Oh, you did?
 Scary, right?
 We live in a time when we do expect to live longer due to improved healthcare and advances in science , but we now have more time and chances to contract a debilitating illness like cancer, heart attack or stroke.
 If that happens, it usually wreaks havoc financially not just health wise.
 A critical illness insurance plan will pay you a lump sum benefit (from $10,000 to possible $500,000) at first diagnosis of a critical illness like cancer, heart attack, stroke, or many other debilitating illnesses.
 These plans start at only $15/mo. and offer funds that can be used for any purpose the insured needs, like trying alternative treatments, cover the income lost due to illness, or simply take a vacation while recovering from the illness.

 Disability Insurance